When you have an upcoming exam, you put everything going on your life beside and try to increase your studying time.

 It’s just too many distractions.

 Distractions take a lot of time that you could use to study more and ace your upcoming test.
 But there is one distractor that you won’t be able to escape from that easily.
 That’s technology.
 It makes our lives easier, but when you’re studying that’s going to distract you a lot more than you would think.
-There is one technological device that we use every day seems to be the one that distracts student the most.
+There is one technological device that we use every day seems to be the one that distracts students the most.

 That’s your mobile phone.